Cacti/documentation/Plugin-Creating-Plugins.md

 Your plugin will reside in its own directory in Cacti's plugin directory.
 You will need to create a new directory, with a unique name.
-It is recommended that you use all lowercase alpha letters, and try to keep it short (you will be typing it alot).
+It is recommended that you use all lowercase alpha letters, and try to keep it short (you will be typing it a lot).
 All plugin names must contain only upper or lowercase letters a-z and digits 0-9.

 So to begin, create your directory in the plugins directory like this.